 International Women’s Day is March 8, but in Fairfax County, we can’t help but celebrate it every day.
 Because everywhere you look in the county, you’ll find women who’ve changed history, preserved history, and broken all molds.

 America celebrated the centennial of the ratification of the 19th Amendment in 2020, which saw the opening of the Lucy Burns Museum at the Workhouse Arts Center, and soon after, the opening of the Turning Point Suffragist Memorial in nearby Occoquan Park.
 Here are the stories you’ll want to explore on your next visit to Fairfax County.

 Women who have changed history.

 Two women with local ties have made profound impacts on American life.
 In 1917, Lucy Burns was arrested for peacefully picketing the White House for the right to vote.
-She joined Alice Paul and many other suffragists in the Workhouse where they were all subjected to poor conditions and the infamous “Night of Terror” that would transform public thought and open the pathway to equal voting rights.
+She joined Alice Paul and many other suffragists in the Workhouse where they were all subjected to poor conditions and the infamous “Night of Terror” that would transform public opinion and open the pathway to equal voting rights.
 The Lucy Burns Museum at the Workhouse Arts Center (formerly the Occoquan Workhouse) tells the tale.
-Next door, the Turning Point Suffragist Memorial is the only memorial in the country that honors and tells the complete story of all American suffragists, complete with several bronze statues of prominent suffrage leaders, 19 Informational stations, a mediation garden, and most impressively, an actual hand-forged piece of the White House Fence that these women protested in front of in 1917.
+Next door, the Turning Point Suffragist Memorial is the only memorial in the country that honors and tells the complete story of all American suffragists, complete with several bronze statues of prominent suffrage leaders, 19 Informational stations, a mediation garden, and most impressively, an actual hand-forged piece of the White House Fence, on loan from the National Park Service, that these women protested in front of in 1917.

 Women who have made history.